Mikebprice/Hot-Carrier-Solar-Cells/README.md

 # Hot-Carrier-Solar-Cells
-Model of potential materials and architectures for hot carrier solar cells with different material constraints
+Model of potential materials and architectures for hot carrier solar cells with different material constraints.

+Mike Price 2018